 FL: The best outcome has been starting new conversations between political thinkers at UConn, as well as conversations between UConn political theorists and political theorists abroad.
 In other words, the outcome is the thinking that occurs in, around, and after coming together to discuss a published work, a work-in-progress, or a public lecture.
 These have been the main goals from the beginning.

 BS: Though UConn has had digital initiatives over the years, the efforts have been sporadic.
 It has been great to have like-minded academics come under the same roof to discuss, debate and explore various aspects of the digital.
 Digital humanities is perceived mainly as a space for digitization and archive projects, creation of platforms, and innovative use of tools.
-The study group emphasizes theory and history.
+The working group emphasizes theory and history.
 One of the best outcomes has been that we have take time as a group to critically investigate the field through our readings.

 What hopes do you have for the programming this year and ‘going public’?